-While the strategic plan development process occurs, the Department, and by extension the FBI, transitioned to reporting by five DOJ Strategic Programs (SP) for FY 2021.
-These SPs are designed to reflect core mission objectives of the DOJ agencies.
-The FBI contributes to the achievement of the following DOJ SP1, Law Enforcement.
+In parallel with the DOJ SGs, the Department, and by extension the FBI, report by five DOJ Major Programs (MPs).
+These MPs are designed to reflect core mission objectives of the DOJ agencies.
+The FBI contributes to the achievement of DOJ MP2 1: Law Enforcement, which focuses on the role of DOJ law enforcement agencies in protecting and defending the U.S. against foreign and domestic threats by investigating, enforcing, and upholding the laws of the U.S.